sbooth/SFBAudioEngine/README.md

 ## Conversion

 [SFBAudioConverter](Conversion/SFBAudioConverter.h) supports high level conversion operations.
-An audio converter obtains input data from a decoder, ensures the data is in the correct input format for the encoder, and provides the data to the encoder.
+An audio converter pulls input data from a decoder, converts the data to the encoder's processing format, and pushes the data to the encoder.
 At the completion of conversion metadata is written, if supported.

 ## Properties and Metadata